Aruviyn/Newthings/build-sorcery/README.md

     - Define URL for the remote storage
     - Select Blob store for storage.

-2.  **maven-central**
-    This proxy repository accesses the [Central Repository](https://search.maven.org/), formerly known as Maven Central.
-It is the default component repository built into Apache Maven and is well-supported by other build tools like Gradle, SBT or Ant/Ivy.

-3.  **nuget.org-proxy**
-    This proxy repository accesses the [NuGet Gallery](https://www.nuget.org/).
-    It is the default component repository used by the `nuget` package management tool used for .Net development.

 #### Private NPM Registries.
 A private npm registry can be used to upload your own packages as well as third-party packages.